 The direct and indirect motor pathways

-Neurotransmitters and the presynaptic and postsynaptic neurons
+Neurotransmitters and the synapse

 The role of dopamine in the brain